Amanyadav72/Task-Manager/README.md

 # Task Manager

-A simple and effective web-based Task Manager built with Flask.
+A simple and efficient web-based Task Manager built with Flask.
 This application allows users to add tasks with deadlines, mark them as complete, and delete them.
 All tasks are stored locally in a JSON file for easy management.

 ---